Acquired TracheomalaciaSymptoms, Doctors, Treatments, Advances & More

 Adults with breathing problems may need continuous positive airway pressure (CPAP).
 Rarely, surgery is needed.
 A hollow tube called a stent may be placed to hold the airway open.

-Adnan Majid is a Pulmonary Medicine provider in Brighton, Massachusetts.
+Adnan Majid is an Internal Medicine provider practicing medicine in Boston, Massachusetts.
 Dr. Majid is rated as an Elite provider by MediFind in the treatment of Acquired Tracheomalacia.
-His top areas of expertise are Tracheobronchomalacia, Pleural Effusion, Acquired Tracheomalacia, Advanced Bronchoscopy, and Endoscopy.
-Dr. Majid is currently accepting new patients.
+He is also highly rated in 22 other conditions, according to our data.
+His clinical expertise encompasses Tracheobronchomalacia, Pleural Effusion, Acquired Tracheomalacia, Advanced Bronchoscopy, and Endoscopy.
+Dr. Majid is board certified in American Board Of Internal Medicine.

 Aspiration pneumonia (a lung infection) can occur from breathing in food or saliva.